manudeepp/dart-detector-yolo26/README.md

 To train a robust model, your dataset should contain a healthy mix of:
 1. **Labeled Images:** Images where darts are present, marked with bounding boxes.
-2. **Background Images (Negative Samples):** Images of your dartboard setup without any darts.
+2. **Background Images (Negative Samples):** Images of your setup without any darts.
 These teach the model to avoid false positives.

 | Background Image (No Dart) | Labeled Image (With Dart) |
 | :---: | :---: |